 |Compagnie des Mines et Chemins de Fer Bacarès - Alméria|

-Known as 'Casa de Menas', this Belgian company with concessions for Las Menas, Cuevas Negras and Nímar Mines.
-This company intended to build an aerial cable from Las Menas to the Guadix - Almería line but this was never built.
-A cableway was built from Cuevas Negras Mines in Bacares to the loader at Km95 near Tíjola.
+Known as 'Casa de Menas', this Belgian company with concessions for Las Menas, Cuevas Negras and Nímar Mines intended to build a railway line from Las Menas to the Guadix - Almería line (hence 'Chemin de Fer') but this was never built.
+A cableway was built from Cuevas Negras Mines between Bacares and Bayarque to the loader at Km95 near Tíjola.
 Mining continued in Cuevas Negras until 1909.
 The old cable was sold in 1910 to 'The Grasset Hermanos Company' who moved the top of the cable so that it ran between Gran Coloso and Km95.